TheOddAdi8/Senior-Seminar-Duggal/README.md

 ## 1/22/24
 I created a new class called "Student.java" and it will contain the info of every student.
 Every student is placed in an ArrayList called "students".
 Using a case switch, I'll be converting long Strings such as "Adventure Calls: The Benefits and Challenges of Study Abroad" to a simple int like 1.

+## 1/26/24
+I have successfully found out the most popular sessions from each choice and how many people picked each session (ex: 17 people picked session 15 as their first choice).